DropTap/genshin-pilot/README.md

 A specialized, mobile-friendly web dashboard designed for Genshin Impact "Pilots" (account maintainers).
 This tool helps pilots complete daily commissions and resin management within a strict 30-minute shift while adhering to strict account safety protocols.

-🔗 Live Demo: Click here to open the Dashboard

 🎯 Purpose

 Managing another player's account requires speed, efficiency, and safety.
 This dashboard serves as a second-screen companion app to: